 The main textbook for this class, Project Management: The Managerial Process, by Erik W. Larson and Clifford F. Gray, provides a wealth of details on project management theories, practices, and procedures.
-However, in our seven years of teaching the class, we have seen students struggle to balance prescriptive theories about how projects should unfold, with the realities of how they actually do unfold in the modern world.
+However, in our many years of teaching the class, we have seen students struggle to balance prescriptive theories about how projects should unfold, with the realities of how they actually do unfold in the modern world.
 For that reason, we wrote this book as a supplement that would explore the uncertain realities of technical project management in the ever-changing environment of today’s business world.

-This book is organized around the fifteen lessons of the Technical Project Management course, with an emphasis on the connections between the various stages and practices of technical project management.
+In each lesson, we highlight the connections between the various stages and practices of technical project management.
 After all, in practice, a project manager must continually draw on a wide base of knowledge, connecting, for instance, effective negotiating techniques with best practices for scheduling and resource allocation.
 No phase of a project unfolds in complete isolation from other phases of the project.
 Everything is connected.
 Our goal in this book is to create doors and windows in the normally self-contained silos of activities involved in technical project management, drawing connections between planning and risk management, between risk management and ethics, between ethics and supply chain management, just to name a few of the many connections you will read about in this book.

 We’ve chosen to publish this book as an open educational resource, making it available to anyone with an interest in technical project management.
 We were inspired to do this by the Wisconsin Idea, a philosophy embraced by the University of Wisconsin that encourages sharing new ideas and practical information far beyond the borders of the university itself.
 From its earliest days, the University of Wisconsin has been a pioneer in delivering course materials by any means necessary, starting with inexpensive pamphlets and correspondence courses, and expanding to include radio and television broadcasts, and now online courses of all kind.
 We hope this open educational resource will serve as another example of Wisconsin’s proud tradition of promoting learning throughout the wider community.
 You can contribute to this effort by emailing comments about ways to improve this book to the following address: email@example.com.
 We will respond to every comment, and whenever possible, revise the book to reflect our readers’ own personal experiences in the world of technical project management.